Encounter with a Bucharest Cab Driver

 Hung out for a bit before heading to the airport.
 Istanbul airport is a complete zoo, by the way.
 The flight back was eleven hours and I got stuck in a middle seat, unfortunately.
 (Note to self: After this trip and Fiji, I will pay extra to reserve seats next time!)
 Watched a lot of movies and ate a lot.
 Arrival at Dulles was stressful.
 We got in early, but sat on the tarmac for a half hour and then baggage claim took ages and ages.
 It literally took us two hours just to get to our car after landing.
 And there wasn’t even a customs line!
 (They have the customs computers at Dulles now.
 Yay!)
 Happy to be home with my furbies, but sad to return to normal life.

 Random notes and our overall trip, in conclusion… Jeff and I both agree this trip was a bit of a mixed bag.
 Not among our top trips, but not the worst one either.
 Istanbul was culturally very interesting and majestic and we did drive by some more cool stuff on our way from Sabiha Gocken Airport.
 The Grand Bazaar and Spice Markets were not for us personally, though I understand they’re highlights for many travelers.
+See a full 7-day itinerary in Turkey for even more great sights!
 There’s plenty more to see in Bulgaria and we just did a quick pass-through.
 Sozopol was a tiny, but very interesting Thracian town.
 Not enough to entertain you for a full day I don’t think.
 Jeff and I are fast-paced tourists, however, so maybe there’s enough there to fill someone else’s day.
 Lol.
 The highlight was surely Transylvania.
 There are six other towns just like Brasov in that area and I could have spent maybe two more days happily touring.
 Bucharest I could definitely leave behind.
 I had higher hopes and imagined it to be a little more Budapest-y, but it just wasn’t.

 I would definitely recommend the trip for other travelers.
 We basically visited three entirely different cultures in nine days—three different languages with three different currencies.
 Istanbul obviously has a heavy Muslim population and, with that, comes customs and experiences entirely different than what you’d be used to.
 At the same time, the city is very westernized.
 Everyone was so, so friendly and accommodating.
 The Bulgarian language sounds like Russian to a non-speaker of either language.
 Everything sounds a little threatening.
 Lol.
 And everything is in Cyrillic, which makes it seem even more foreign.
 It is pretty cool, though, and the landscape was scenic.
 Interestingly, Bulgaria’s neighbor is significantly more European.
 Romania doesn’t use any Cyrillic and most people speak English, though they also speak German and French.
 We definitely have a couple service recommendations we’ll be making online from the trip, including Kartsi and Ventsislav.